-Driver Education See below for description regarding Summer School Driver Education program.
-Level: 9, 10, 11, 12 7:30-9:50 am D1001A 6/21-7/30 1 Semester 0.0 Credit 10:00-12:20 pm D1001B 6/21-7/30 Prerequisite: Student must be 15 years old by June 21, 2021 SUMMER DRIVER EDUCATION PROGRAM The District 203 Summer Driver Education program will begin on June 21, 2021 and end on July 30, 2021.
-In order to participate in the summer program, the student must be 15 years old before or on June 21, 2021.
+- a) Click the Create Account button (there are no fees) - b) Create a parent/guardian account - c) Add each eligible child entering grades 6-12 as a "Household" member Students will sign in on their own when they arrive each day and have access to all of the ALIVE Center's free programs!
+SUMMER DRIVER EDUCATION PROGRAM The District 203 Summer Driver Education program will begin on June 5th, 2023 and end on July 14th, 2023.
+In order to participate in the summer program, the student must be 15 years old before or on June 5th, 2023.
 In order to attain the maximum amount of driving time during summer school, the classroom instruction for the permit examination will be offered early.
-On May 24, 25, and 26, students will have classes from 7:00 A.M. to 7:40 A.M. each day.
+On May 8, 9, & 11th, students will have classes from 7:00 A.M. to 7:30 A.M. each day.
 NCHS students will have class at NCHS in Room B16.
 NNHS students will have class at NNHS in Room 198.
-Students must attend all four days (including the late start).
+Students must attend all three days.
 If a student cannot attend on a particular day, he or she must contact Mr. Leaf to make arrangements.
 Students who do not attend NCHS or NNHS or who are unable to attend these sessions must meet with Tony Leaf the first day of summer school to obtain a DMV application and signature.
 Therefore, the student, on their own time, will be expected to go to the Secretary of State the first day of class to obtain their permit.
 NEEDED IN ORDER TO TAKE DRIVER EDUCATION: